huss-osman/linux-fundamentals/bash-scripting/fundamentals/11-functions.md

 # Functions

 ## Overview
 Functions allow you to group reusable logic inside a Bash script.
-They help organise code, reduce repetition, and make scripts easier to read, test, and maintain.

-Functions are essential once scripts grow beyond a few lines and are heavily used in automation and validation workflows.
+They help organize code, reduce repetition, and make scripts easier to read, test, and maintain.
+As scripts grow beyond a few lines, functions become essential and are heavily used in automation and validation workflows.

 ---